Interpreting Scientific Illustrations

 you are considering.

-prediction to make everyday decisions.
-Based on previous observations and experiences, you may form a hypothesis that if it is wintertime, then temperatures will be lower.
-From
+People use prediction to make everyday decisions.
+Based on previous observations and experiences, you may form a hypothesis that if it is wintertime, then temperatures will be

-past experience in your area, temperatures are lowest in February.
-You may then use this hypothesis to predict specific temperatures and weather for the month of February in advance.
+lower.
+From past experience in your area, temperatures are lowest in February.
+You may then use this hypothesis to predict specific temperatures and weather for the month of February

 When working with large populations of organisms, scientists usually cannot observe or study every organism in the population.
 Instead, they use a sample or a portion of the population.